 - ¾ cup powdered icing sugar

-- Sprinkle flour on the dough, turn over and flour the other side.
+- Oil the top of the dough ball and turn to coat.
 Cover in plastic wrap and place in a warm, draft-free spot to rise for 1 hour.

 - Sprinkle brown sugar and cinnamon over butter.
 Top with diced apples.

 - Roll up dough as tightly as possible, standing at the long end.
 Pinch dough together where it meets.
-Slice into rolls about 1.5" thick and place in prepared pans.
+Slice into rolls about 1-1.5" thick and place in prepared pans, 9 in each pan.
 Sprinkle streusel over top of buns.
 Cover with plastic wrap and set in a warm place to rise for 45 minutes.

 - Heat oven to 350 degrees F and bake for 22-25 minutes until light golden brown from the edge to the middle of the pan. (we don’t want a doughy interior!).

-- Combine all glaze ingredients with a whisk and drizzle over buns.
-Will firm up as it cools.
+- Combine all glaze ingredients with a whisk and drizzle over buns, stirring in a bit of milk to thin if necessary.
+It will firm up as it cools.

 - Don’t add too much flour.
 You’ll gradually add flour to the dough only until a soft dough forms.
 Be careful not to add too much or you’ll end up with dry dough.
 We want soft and fluffy!